Fox-ML-infrastructure/FoxML_Core/LEGAL/ENTERPRISE_DELIVERY.md

 - Public OSS core repository contents

 **Rights:**
-- Consultant may reuse core platform IP across all clients
+- Licensor may reuse core platform IP across all licensees
-- Consultant may generalize client-specific work and roll into core (unless exclusivity is purchased)
+- Licensor may generalize client-specific work and roll into core (unless exclusivity is purchased)
 - Core platform improvements benefit all licensees

 ---